Mintysharky/LinesOfBattleJsonAutomator/README.md

 - v0.1
   - added hybrid map generation, generates a plain field that can be way out of proportion from the website restrictions
+- v0.2
+  - added preset map generation, however, maybe buggy af.
+I'll get to it one day